-Additional Opportunities: Students selected for Trial Team who participate in the Chicago program will be enrolled in Chicago Program Trial Team, in lieu of Trial Team or Advanced Trial Team during the spring semester.
+Students selected for Trial Team or Advanced Trial Team who participate in the Chicago program will be enrolled in Chicago Program Trial Team, in lieu of Trial Team or Advanced Trial Team during the spring semester.
 Chicago Program Trial Team students will earn two credit hours in the spring, for a total of four credit hours during the academic year.
-(Credit hours will be graded for Advanced Trial Team students.)

 In addition to invitations to compete on the Advanced Trial Team, students who participated in Trial Team during the prior academic year may be invited to serve as coaches for the Trial Team students and will be enrolled in a Trial Team Practicum for a total of two credit hours (one per semester).

-Sequence and Prerequisites: Trial Advocacy (Law 694), Fundamentals of Trial Practice (Law 695), and Evidence (Law 682) are prerequisites or co-requisites.
+Sequence and Prerequisites: Trial Advocacy (Law 694), Trial Advocacy Workshop (formerly Fundamentals of Trial Practice) (Law 695), and Evidence (Law 682) are prerequisites or co-requisites.

 Students who have previously completed the Federal Civil Rights Clinic (Law 693) and/or Moot Court (Law 697) may enroll in Advanced Trial Team with instructor permission.